20 Chickens That Lay Colored Eggs: Brown, Blue, Green, Pink Egg Layers

 Able to lay up to 200 medium-sized eggs, Araucana is the only breed that consistently lays blue eggs.

-Created in America during the 1970s, the Ameraucana resulted from breeding out the lethal tuft and rump genes from Araucanas without losing the beautiful blue eggs.
+Created in America during the 1970s, the Ameraucana chicken breed resulted from breeding out the lethal tuft and rump genes from Araucanas without losing the beautiful blue eggs.
 Instead of a tuft, this breed can have a beard and muffs (13).
 They also have pea combs, absent or small waddles, a red comb, earlobes, wattles, and a wide variety of coloring.

 Cold-hardy and adaptable, they do well in confinement but not excessive heat.
 With love for foraging, the Ameraucana may deter attacks from hawks because of their similar appearance.
 They have non-aggressive, calm personalities, and they are docile but do not like much handling.

 Ameraucanas lay around 200 medium to extra-large-sized eggs a year, and they are mostly light blue.
 Sometimes they can produce eggs that are more of a blue-green shade, however.
-Additionally, this breed can be slow when it comes to laying their first egg.
+Additionally, this breed can be slow when it comes to laying its first egg.

 10. Cream Legbar